FL4ME-SUVO/recipe-book/README.md

-# In this web development assignment, you will create a Recipe Book web application.
+# A Recipe Book web application.
 # The goal is to allow users to add, view, and search for recipes.
 You'll be using HTML, CSS, and
 # JavaScript to build this application